ExplodedCode/PAWS/README.md

 - **On-demand** — files appear instantly as placeholders; content downloads only when opened.
   Explorer shows cloud/pinned status icons, and right-click gives "Always keep on this device" / "Free up space" to pin or dehydrate a file.
 Folders populate lazily as you browse into them.
+If those right-click items ever go missing for a folder, Settings has a "Repair Explorer context menu" button that re-registers the sync root's shell integration without touching files or sync state.
 - **Full sync** — a complete local copy of the folder, kept in sync both ways.

 Both modes support **Auto** mode (a background watcher plus a periodic Drive poll — no button